4 Tips For A Better Employee Performance Review

 According to research, “Employees who feel their voice is heard are 4.6 times more likely to feel empowered to perform their best work”.

-3. Prepare Agenda
+3. Prepare an Agenda

 This will reduce some of the tension around the discussion and allow employees to submit their ideas and prepare for the meeting.